See No Evil" book with reviews displayed.

 Summer Reading Rec #1

-Powerless to dictate content, the FCC demanded ABC, NBC and CBS somehow reduce sex and violence on prime-time TV.
-The result was The Family Viewing Hour, the development, life and abrupt death of which is but a blip in television history.
+Cowan describes how the FCC demanded that the then-major ABC, NBC and CBS somehow reduce sex and violence on prime-time TV.
+In fact, the FCC has little power over content.
+But The Family Viewing Hour, was the compromise.
+Cowan explains its development, life and abrupt death, which remains an influential blip in television history.

-But in essence, it was the conservative movement attempting to flex its muscle, both regulatory and economic, against the right of free speech.
+Viewed with 21st century lenses, this as an obvious attempt by the conservative movement to flex its muscle, both regulatory and economic, against the right of free speech.
 Television executives and writers who also wielded incredible power, were up for the fight.